 Each monitor has three holes in the ear canal stem (one for each driver), so the pick and brush are useful for cleaning these as well.

-The ESR monitors can be ordered in different colors, but I received the standard black option with a gold logo.
+The ESR Custom monitors can be ordered in different colors, but the Universal model only comes in black Onyx, which is what I received.
 They look great.

 To be honest, the copper cable is what always catches my eye every time I look at these monitors.
 It just looks cool.